 - Specialties: Additionally, sometimes therapists specialize in working on specific issues, such as post-pregnancy depression, chronic illness, trauma, and so on.
 If a person is looking for help with a specific issue, they can ask the therapist if she/he has any expertise or experience in working on those issues.

+Feel free to ask the therapist as many questions as you need to about their training, experience, and anything else that may help you feel more comfortable working with them.
+Psychotherapy is part art and part science and all therapists develop their own unique style.
 That being said, it all circles back to whether or not you see yourself succeeding with this or that therapist.
 Listen to your gut!
 And remember that if it doesn’t work out down the road with your therapist, there are plenty more to choose from.
 (And they won’t take it personally!
 They’re professionals.)